What does a hygienist do?

 - Don’t snack before bedtime.
 Food left on the teeth overnight is more likely to cause cavities

-- Avoid foods and drinks that are high in sugar, especially soft drink, sweet cereal, desserts, and sticky foods
+- Avoid foods and drinks that are high in sugar, especially soft drinks, sweet cereals, desserts, and sticky foods

 Why is oral hygiene important